STIXProject/stixproject.github.io/getting-started/analyst-exercise/report.md

 ---
+layout: flat
+title: Threat Report
 ---

-Excerpted with permission from the FireEye Blog post entitled ‘Operation Saffron Rose,’ written by Nart Villeneuve, Ned Moran, Thoufique Haq and Mike Scott.
+Excerpted with permission from FireEye Blog post entitled Operation Saffron Rose written by Nart Villeneuve, Ned Moran, Thoufique Haq and Mike Scott.

-The original FireEye Blog post can be found [here](http://www.fireeye.com/resources/pdfs/fireeye-operation-saffron-rose.pdf)
+**The original post can be found [here](http://www.fireeye.com/resources/pdfs/fireeye-operation-saffron-rose.pdf)**

 # Impetus
 In this report, we document the activities of the Ajax Security Team, a hacking group believed to be